MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 # Submit request to Telegram
 Use the `perform` method to send a request to the Telegram API.
-The first parameter is the method and the second parameter is the payload you want to send to the Telegram API.
+The first parameter is the method and the second parameter is the data you want to send to the Telegram API.

 **Note: See available Telegram methods at [this link](https://core.telegram.org/bots/api#available-methods)**